CreatibOfficiel/apaise/ROADMAP.md

 ## 🤝 Contributing

-Have an idea for ShipNative?
+Have an idea for Shipnative?
 We'd love to hear it!

 - Open an issue on GitHub
 - Join our Discord community
 - Submit a pull request

-Your feedback helps shape the future of ShipNative! 🚀
+Your feedback helps shape the future of Shipnative! 🚀